gavliuk-itls/intellistart-java-project/README.md

 The final demo is similar to weekly demo but time slot will be 20 minute per team.

-For the final demo choose the team speaker and build zthe agenda on:
+For the final demo choose the team speaker and build the agenda on:

 1. Demonstrating the functionality (Postman)
 2. Explain the most successes and failures in this project